 Taco Tuesdays at The Rum House — Head down Magazine Street to revel in the $2 beers (all draft and bottle with the exception of Abita Andygator and Sweetwater Blue) and $2 tacos (there’s no limit on how many you can order and you can pick from 15 different types!) at this Caribbean-influenced restaurant.

 Happy Hour at Domenica — I’m not sure if I’ve ever seen a better overall happy hour.
-Half off gourmet pizzas, wine by the glass, beers, Bellinis, and well liquor drinks at hometown hero John Besh’s restaurant in the Roosevelt Hotel.
+Half off gourmet pizzas, wine by the glass, beers, Bellinis, and well liquor drinks at this restaurant inside the Roosevelt Hotel.
 Take some time to look at the beautiful surroundings, which are also home to the Sazerac Bar and former hangout of Huey P. Long.
 Reservations are recommended.

 Half-Off Pitchers at Slice — Make sure you get over to Slice for half off pitchers of beer and wine at this locally owned, thin-crust pizzeria located a few blocks past Lee Circle on St. Charles Avenue.
 Also, to make Tuesdays extra special, Slice offers half off any pitcher of beer all day.

 Head to Mid-City for Finn McCool’s: As someone born in the British Commonwealth, I’m probably biased.
 Finn’s is a place where you can watch cricket on a Saturday night and the replays of a rugby match on a Sunday morning.
 But it’s also the most fun spot to be at on a Tuesday night in Mid-City.
 First, there are $3 Coronas, $2 Tecates, and, most important, $2 tacos.
 If you decide to make it a longer evening, trivia night begins at 9:00 p.m., and along with it the subsequent opportunity to indulge in $7 Coronita buckets and $2 PBR (among other specials).